The AI Slop Farm Becomes the Knowledge Supply Chain

 Knowledge institutions used to ask: who wrote this, how do they know, who checked it, and what happens if it is wrong?
 The AI slop farm tries to evade those questions through volume.
 It produces so much plausible surface that inspection becomes expensive.

 The answer is source discipline.
 Not nostalgia for a pre-AI web, and not a purity test against every machine-assisted sentence.
-The answer is to keep authorship, supervision, economic incentive, provenance, correction, and citation visible enough that generated volume cannot pass as public knowledge by default.
+The answer is to keep authorship, supervision, economic incentive, provenance, correction, citation, and downstream eligibility visible enough that generated volume cannot pass as public knowledge by default.

 A civilization that cannot tell the difference between an archive and a slop farm will still have information.
 It will not have memory it can trust.